Skip to content

 Carefully Define Data That Needs to Be Protected

-The types of data that need to be protected is based on your organization’s industrial sector, policies, and processes, but generally will involve legal, marketing, sales, IT, finance, and HR.
+The types of data that need to be protected are based on your organization’s industrial sector, policies, and processes, but generally will involve legal, marketing, sales, IT, finance, and HR.

 On a legal level, communications, patent applications, intellectual property documents, and contracts need to be secured.
 Customer pricing, sales quotes, and upcoming sales campaigns have data protection implications as they signal the profitability of the company.